binarybrain11/Archipelago/worlds/fftii/docs/how_to_play.md

 to engage in.
 For example, pressing R2 when at Dorter Trade City will load a menu allowing you to select the Dorter Slums battle from Chapter 1 or the Dorter City battle from Chapter 2.
 - Press `L2` to process any received character recruitments and Ramza job form upgrades.
-- When traveling on the world map, hold `X` to avoid all random battles.
 - When traveling on the world map, hold `O` to engage in a random battle at your destination.

 ### Goal